harveybc/predictor/README.md

 ## Installation

-The component is pre-installed with the feature_extractor package, the instructions are described in the [feature_extractor README](../master/README.md).
+The component is pre-installed with the visualizer package, the instructions are described in the [visualizer README](../master/README.md).

 ### Command-Line Execution